 Because their home was sold to make way for a new condo tower

 In the past 10 years, Toronto has seen a huge loss of rental units due to demolitions and property conversions.
-In neighbourhoods like Parkdale and Regent Park, a number of private rooming houses have been turned into single family residences.
+In neighbourhoods like Parkdale and Regent Park, several private rooming houses have been turned into single-family residences.

 The sad reality is that hundreds of people in Toronto lose their homes when a landlord seeks bigger profits and decides to turn their property into luxury lofts or commercial space.

 People who live in rooming houses are especially vulnerable because they can’t afford the market rent for another place to live.
 They are often low-income families, seniors, newcomers or students.